Are your aging parents still driving? Read this.

 In 2016, National Highway Safety Insurance Institute has examined the headlights of 31 midsize car models, and only one met the institute’s safety criteria.
 Even the luxury, such as Acuras, models received low scores.

-10. The Word Health Organization ranks US highways as significantly more dangerous than highways in most Northern European countries.
+10. The World Health Organization ranks US highways as significantly more dangerous than highways in most Northern European countries.

 (Source: Popular Mechanics)